 Different Statuses for Researchers

 Depending upon the status, the experience and the needs of visiting researchers, they may be accepted as Visiting Research Fellows or Visiting Researchers.
 All appointments are made on an honorary basis and all visitors need to cover their transport and living expenses while at the Centre.
-However, several travel grants are available through the Centre and are described below.
 The fee for affiliation with the Centre is A$1700 for one year and A$1000 for six months.
 In some cases, involving extremely active researchers, the fee may be remitted.

 A primary mission of the Centre is to promote research on Japan, and it is in service to that mission that facilities have been developed for visiting researchers.